 Some consumers are hopeful the new year will bring increased rates for savings accounts.
 In all, 39% predict rates will improve at least somewhat.
 Political party affiliation comes into play here, with Democrats feeling more optimistic about savings rate increases than Republicans.

 As DepositAccounts founder Ken Tumin says, the health of the economy influences deposit rates.
 Not only does the economy drive the Federal Reserve’s interest rate policy, but it also impacts deposit levels and loan activity in the banking industry.

 The stronger the economy, the higher the odds that there will be rising deposit rates.

-And even if the Fed holds rates steady, Tumin said a very strong economic recovery may have a small positive impact on deposit rates, especially on CD rates.
+And even if the Fed holds rates steady, Tumin says a very strong economic recovery may have a small positive impact on deposit rates, especially on CD rates.

 More than 1 in 5 have improved finances amid pandemic, with nearly 2 in 5 having more saved than before the crisis